Loading...

 In the experiment, you're gonna need to measure a distance.

-And the simplest way to do that is to use a metre rule.
+And the simplest way to do that is to use a meter rule, because it's a standard fixed length and it's fairly accurate.

-What we do is we get the ramp and we put two marks on it, a mark for the start line and a mark for the finish line, just using the ruler to measure those distances out.
+A mark for the start line and mark for the finish line, just using the ruler to measure those distances out.

-There's the start line and there's the finish line.
+There's the start line, and there's the finish line.

-To measure that time accurately, you'll want to start the timer exactly at the point where you release the trolley.
+To measure that time accurately, you'll want to start the timer exactly the point where you release the trolley.

 You've also got to be able to stop the timer precisely when the trolley reaches the finish line.

-So to do that, the best thing to do is to look directly across the finish line so you can see when the front of the trolley reaches it, and then stop the timer straight away.
+So well, to do that, the best thing to do is to look directly across the finish line so you can see when the front of the trolley reaches it, and then stop the timer straight away.

 Okay, which two of these will help you measure the roll time accurately?
-Pause the video, make your selection, and then restart when you're happy.

 Well done if you've got both of those.